 - In a separate bowl, mix together the flour, salt, baking soda, baking powder and cream of tartar.

-- Add flour mixture to batter and stir until very well mixed, then stir in the chocolate chips and about half of the Oreos (if using).
+- Add flour mixture to batter and stir until very well mixed, then stir in the oats, nuts and chocolate chips.

-- Using a cookie scoop, shape dough into 24 balls.
-Cover and chill for an hour or until ready to use (if you can wait a day, the cookies bake up even nicer with dough that's been chilled 24 hours).
+- Using a medium size cookie scoop, shape dough into 28 balls (or just keep them in the shape of the scooper).
+Cover and chill for an hour or until ready to use or bake right away.

 - Preheat oven to 350 degrees F. Arrange cookie dough pieces on a parchment or foil lined baking sheet spacing about 3 inches apart.
 Bake 10-12 minutes (these are better underbaked than over!) or until golden brown around the edges.